- 4 tablespoons unsalted butter

-- 1/4 cup plus 2 tablespoons unsweetened Dutch-process cocoa powder
+- 1/4 cup plus 2 tablespoons unsweetened cocoa powder (not Dutch process)

 - 1 teaspoon pure vanilla extract

-- Spoon the batter into the muffin cups, filling them three-quarters full.
-Bake for 18 minutes, or until the cupcakes are springy to the touch and a toothpick inserted in the center of one comes out with just a few moist crumbs attached.
-Let the cupcakes cool in the pan for 10 minutes, then transfer them to a wire rack to cool completely.
+Bake the cupcakes in the center of the oven for about 25 minutes, until springy and a toothpick inserted in the center comes out clean.
+Let the cupcakes cool slightly, then transfer them to a rack to cool completely.